wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 `MESIState` variable before the access method returns.

-In order to connect events into an event chain, the timing cache defines an in-line lambda function `connect()`, which takes a begin event `startEv`, an end event `endEv`, a begin cycle `startCycle`, an end cycle `endCycle`, and optionally a previous timing record `r` to connect to.
-The `connect()` lambda function first inserts delays between the current start event and the start event in the previous timing record by computing the difference between `reqCycle` of the timing record and `startCycle`.
+In order to connect events into an event chain, the timing cache defines an in-line lambda function `connect()`, which takes a begin event `startEv`, an end event `endEv`, a begin cycle `startCycle`, indicating the time `startEv` happens, an end cycle `endCycle`, indicating the time `endEv` happens, and optionally a timing record `r` to connect to.
+The `connect()` lambda function first inserts delays between the current start event and the start event in the timing record `r`, if any, by computing the difference between `reqCycle` of the timing record and `startCycle`.
 This represents the time interval between `startEv` and `r->startEvent`.
 We then create a delay event `dUp`, whose delay value is the difference just computed, and connect `startEv` to the delay event.
 The delay event is then connected to `r->startEvent` to complete the first half of the event chain.
 Note that if the delay is zero, no delay event is created, and we directly connect `startEv` to `r->startEvent` instead.
 Similar connection is done for `endEv` and `r->endEvent`.
+If `r` is not provided (`NULL` value), we simply link `startEv` and `endEv` with a delay event of value `endCycle - startCycle` in-between.

 ### Simulating MSHR